ManyaWadhwa/EvalAgent/README.md

 # EvalAgent

 We propose **EvalAgent**, aimed at extracting evaluation criteria from instructional web documents.
 Our framework comprises several key components.
 At a high level, given a user promopt, we first generate search queries that can be easily answered using instructional web documents.
 After retrieving such documents, we generate answers for the search queries.
-We then combine these answers to generate an evaluation criteria that is grounded in instructional documents.
+We then combine these answers to generate evaluation criteria that is grounded in instructional documents.

 <img src="images/Eval_Agents_Overview.png" width="90%" height="75%">